Skip to main content

 Select the right gear BEFORE the descent (down = up rule)

-Use snub braking instead of continuous braking
+Use snub braking instead of continuous braking, and lean on your Jake brake where permitted

 NEVER use Georgia overdrive (coasting in neutral)